neuefische/web-exercises/sessions/react-immutable-state/form/README.md

 ### Bonus: Updating with the `useImmer` hook

-Updating complex states can easily become difficult.
+Updating complex states can quickly become difficult.
 This is where the `useImmer` hook comes in handy.

 Refactor the `handle` functions with the help of the `useImmer` hook.